blog title image for big problem little problem activities

 People I can go to if I have a problem.

-Things I can do if I have a big problem.
+What I can do if I have a big problem.

 Things I can do when I have a small problem.

-Things I can do when I have a problem at school.
+What I can do when I have a problem at school.

 This will encourage your students to reflect on their learning and allow them to consider how they may solve problems that occur in their own world and who are the people they can go to for support.